 Sally Herigstad is a certified public accountant and the author of “Help!
-I Can’t Pay My Bills: Surviving a Financial Crisis" (St. Martin's Press, 2006).
-She writes “To Her Credit,” a weekly reader Q&A column about issues involving women, credit and debt, for CreditCards.com, and also writes regularly for MSN Money, Interest.com and Bankrate.com, and has guested on Martha Steward Radio and other programs.
-See her website SallyHerigstad.com for more personal finance tips and free budgeting worksheets.
-Ask Sally a question, or read her previous answers in the To Her Credit archive
+I Can’t Pay My Bills: Surviving a Financial Crisis.”
+She writes “To Her Credit,” a weekly reader Q&A column about issues involving women and credit, for CreditCards.com.
+She also has written for MSN Money and Bankrate.com, and has guested on Martha Stewart Radio and other programs.

 Dear To Her Credit,